 Dubai is a culinary haven, offering a wide variety of cuisines from around the world.
-When visiting Dubai, here are some of the best cuisines to try:
+When choosing which foods in Dubai to try out, here are some of the best:

 Shawarma